mossmatters/HybPiper/README.md

 This script fetches the sequences recovered from the same gene for many samples and generates an unaligned multi-FASTA file for each gene.

-This script will get the sequences generated from multiple runs of the HybSeqPipeline (reads_first.py).
+This script will get the sequences generated from multiple runs of the HybPiper (reads_first.py).
 Have all of the runs in the same directory (sequence_dir).
 It retreives all the gene names from the bait file used in the run of the pipeline.